May 21, 2026

 You can also work to build credit by opening a secured credit card, which requires a refundable security deposit, to show banks that you're consistent with timely payments.
 If you've got multiple credit cards with balances, chip away at your current debt with strategies like the snowball or avalanche method.

 For more extreme measures, consider working with a nonprofit credit counseling agency.
-They may help you start a debt management plan (DMP), aiding you in rolling all your debts into one monthly payment.
+They may help you start a debt management plan (DMP), which rolls all your debts into a single monthly payment.
 However, all credit cards included in your DMP will likely be closed.

 A debt consolidation loan might be right for you if:

-• You have steady income and can handle fixed monthly payments.
+• You have a steady income and can handle fixed monthly payments.

 • Your credit score is low but improving, and you meet a lender's minimum, e.g., starting at 580.